Drinking alcohol before bed can interfere with sleep

 “Alcohol-induced sleep is not natural, it is not good for restful sleep, it is not good for rest.
 If the person wakes up with the feeling that they are more tired than when they went to sleep, it is proof that the sleep was not adequate.
 Alcohol is never suitable for inducing sleep.”

 Pires also explains about another short-term consequence: sleep apnea.
 “Sleep apnea is that disease in which the person has recurrent pauses in breathing during the night.
 Alcohol relaxes the throat muscles.
-So the person who snores when under the influence of alcohol will snore more, because the throat muscles will become more flaccid”.
+So the person who snores when under the influence of alcohol will snore more, because the musculature of the throat will become more flaccid”.
 For those who snore, alcohol is much much worse, due to apnea.

 “Depending on the amount of alcohol a person takes, a hangover will make sleep worse, since, with a hangover and headache, no one can sleep properly, they still have to get up in the middle of the night to urinate several times.
 Then there are the effects of alcohol acting on the body’s metabolism, affecting sleep.”